Measurements of Wgamma and Zgamma production in pp collisions at sqrt{s}= 7 TeV with the ATLAS detector at the LHC: Background Estimation

 \subsection{Background estimation for $pp \rightarrow \ell \nu \gamma$}

-The primary backgrounds to the $\ell \nu \gamma$ signal come from the $W+$jets, $Z(\ell^+ \ell^-)$ and $\gamma+$jets processes. \begin{itemize} \item Events from $W+$jets production can be misidentified as signal candidates when photons come from the decays of mesons produced in jet fragmentation (mainly $\pi^0 \to \gamma \gamma$);
+The primary backgrounds to the $\ell \nu \gamma$ signal come from the $W+$jets, $Z(\ell^+ \ell^-)$ and $\gamma+$jets processes. \begin{enumerate}[i] \item Events from $W+$jets production can be misidentified as signal candidates when photons come from the decays of mesons produced in jet fragmentation (mainly $\pi^0 \to \gamma \gamma$);

 \item $Z(\ell^+ \ell^-)$ events mimic the $W\gamma$ signal when one of the leptons from the $Z$ boson decay is misidentified as a photon (in the case of the electron channel), or is not identified and the photon originates from initial-state radiation from a quark or from photon bremsstrahlung from a charged lepton;